virt-lightning/virt-lightning/README.md

 Like `vl console` but with the SPICE console of the VM.
 Requires `virt-viewer`.

-## **vl fetch**
+## **vl pull**

-Fetch a VM image.
-[You can find here a list of the available images](https://virt-lightning.org/images/).
+Download a VM image.
+Use the `vl remote_images` to get a list of available images.
 You can also update the custom configuration to add a private image hub.

 # Configuration